-For any link you share, the number of clicks displayed in Bitly could be different from the number of clicks you see in your social media or email accounts, like Facebook, Instagram, Mailchimp, Marketo, etc. This is because each platform measures clicks differently.
+For any link or QR Code you share, the number of engagements displayed in Bitly could be different from what you see in your social media, email, or analytics accounts.
+This is because each platform measures traffic differently.

 Other things that affect click counts

 Bots, applications like browser plug-ins, and spam checkers in email programs might expand a shortened link without taking a user to the destination page.
 For instance, if you use a browser plug-in that automatically expands short URLs, it looks a lot like a human user to an analytics program.